Thursday, July 31, 2008

 Weekend at Bernie's

+I went to see Bernie in the hospital last week, and boy, what a place.
 First of all, the entire place smelled of fish.
 I could smell it in the lobby a little, but in the elevator I really got it.
 Everyone obviously ate shitty Korean cafeteria food, and the collective smell was fucking awful.
 I was in the elevator with two oldies, a nurse and a guy on a gurney.
 The gurney guy had nothing to do but blow air.

 Impression number two was the absolute chaos of Bernie’s ward.
 Kids running around, old men with the scrubs and the IV stands, nurses everywhere.
 From the elevator, you’re staring down a long hallway of about 12 rooms.
 To your immediate right is the nurse’s station.
 Maybe a dozen nurses scurrying all over the place.
 Moving fast but not going anywhere.
 Apparently not doing anything either, as Bernie says they haven't done shit for him.
 Won't even fucking come and take his dirty dishes.